 Are you craving seafood?
 How about trying cream of crab soup for dinner tonight?
-In under 45 minutes, you can be savoring a hot bowlful of this delicious tempting soup.
+In under 45 minutes, you can be savoring a hot bowl of this delicious tempting soup.

 Want to see our latest recipes?
 Subscribe to our email newsletter to get our latest recipes, fun food facts, food puns, and behind the scenes news about our blog.

-The most of the ingredients for this cream of crab soup recipe can easily be found at your local grocery store.
-The only one that may be tricky to find is the seafood stock, which you can make yourself or substitute.
+The most of the ingredients for our cream of crab soup recipe can easily be found at your local grocery store.
+Let's talk about the key ingredients.

 - Flour: All-purpose flour is used to make a roux, which thickens the soup.

-- Liquor: A small amount of cooking sherry is added during the last 8 minutes of cooking.
+- Liquor: A small amount of sherry is added during the last 8 minutes of cooking.

 Dairy based soups don't freeze well.
 When they are thawed and reheated, the texture becomes grainy and the soup becomes watery.

 Instead of freezing, this cream of crab soup can keep in the fridge for up to 3 days.
 Just reheat any leftover soup in a pot on medium low, stirring frequently to prevent the bottom from burning.